DavidAnson/markdownlint/doc/Rules.md

 ### Notes (optional)
 ```

-Use the special value `"*"` meaning "one or more unspecified headers" and set
+Use the special value `"*"` meaning "one or more unspecified headings" and set
-the `headers` parameter to:
+the `headings` parameter to:

 ```json
 [